 Māori Culture, People and Tattoo Language in New Zealand

-Today, the Māoris in New Zealand make up about 14% of the population, and the Māori culture still infiltrates the society with its traditions, myths, legends, tattoo and language heritage.
-It is believed that the Māori people prior to arriving in New Zealand had a matriarchal culture, but in New Zealand it soon developed into a patriarchal society!
+Today, the Māoris in New Zealand make up about 14% of the population, and the Māori culture still infiltrates the society with its traditions, myths, legends, and tattoo and language heritage.
+Before arriving in New Zealand, the Māori people had a matriarchal culture but soon developed into a patriarchal society here!

-When visiting one of the living Māori villages in New Zealand, you will to get the opportunity to gain some insight into the indigenous culture and practices here.
+When visiting one of the living Māori villages in New Zealand, you will get the opportunity to gain some insight into the indigenous culture and practices here.

 How different is Hawaiian to Māori language?
 The Māori language is one of the major Polynesian languages, similar to Hawaiian, Samoan, Tahitian, and other Polynesian island languages, all sharing words with similar sounds and meanings.
-Māori (meaning ‘true people’) is actually an Eastern Polynesian language belonging to the Tahitic subgroup (also including Cook Islands Māori and Tahitian).
+Māori (meaning ‘true people’) is an Eastern Polynesian language belonging to the Tahitic subgroup (including Cook Islands Māori and Tahitian).
 Other major Eastern Polynesian languages include Hawaiian, Marquesan, and the Rapa Nui language of Easter Island.

 New Zealand North Island 8 days